vim/vim/CONTRIBUTING.md

 Please use the GitHub issues only for actual issues.
 If you are not 100% sure that your problem is a Vim issue, please first discuss this on the Vim user maillist.
-Try reproducing the problem without any plugins or settings:
+Try reproducing the problem without any of your plugins or settings:

-    vim -N -u NONE
+    vim --clean

 If you report an issue, please describe exactly how to reproduce it.
 For example, don't say "insert some text" but say what you did exactly: